Collage of three D.C. plates.

 1968 base Personalized plate no. MRACM validated through July 1986

-The traditional, plain black-on-white format, with wide dies not used on passenger plates since early 1966, continued to be the standard for personalized plates issued through most of the 1970s, and they could have been used, if properly revalidated annually, into (we believe) the early 1990s.
+The traditional, plain black-on-white format, with wide dies not used on passenger plates since early 1966, continued to be the standard for personalized plates issued through at least the first half of the 1970s.
+A few are still in use today.

 Washington, D.C. is the only U.S. jurisdiction that does not offer plates of a distinctive type to amateur radio operators.
 D.C. plates with ham radio call signs are in fact personalized plates, not examples of a separate type.